-There is less than a month left to file income tax returns (ITR) for last financial year FY 2015-16 (AY 2016-17) and many people are still confused if they should even file their ITR.
+July 31, 2019 is the last date to file income tax returns (ITR) for last financial year FY 2018-19 (AY 2019-20) without penalty and many people are still confused if they should even file their ITR.

 Who needs to file ITR Mandatorily?

 If your total gross income in FY 2018-19 was more than the taxable limit, you need to file your income tax returns.
 The limit was as follows:

 - For people less than 60 Years of age – Rs 2.5 Lakhs

 - For people between 60 to 80 years of age – Rs 3 Lakhs